shivpratapsingh111/XSS/README.md

 ## Methodology:

 * Identifying Entry Points:

->Parameters, Form Fields, Cookies, Request Headers, Error messages
+> Parameters, Form Fields, Cookies, Request Headers, Error messages

 * Check for allowed Characters:

 > "'`<>()

 > script, alert, confirm, prompt

+* Check how the input is processed:

+> Is there some type of sanitization
+> Is there some type of escaping